hazrmard/EngineeringScienceBuilding/docs/8-models.md

 The model can be solved as an exponential function.
 It can be modelled by a neural network.

-Using the following network parameters, a [coefficient of determination][2] of 0.953 was obtained on the data.
+The following network parameters are used:

 * Inputs: `TempCondOut`, `PerFreqFanA`, `PerFreqFanB`, `TempAmbient`, `TempWetBulb`
 * Output: `TempCondIn`